TimJentzsch/dev.timjen.net/src/blog/bevy-fifth-birthday.svelte.md

 - We get to stare at a blank white screen while the game is loading in,
 - The Wasm is a chonky 173 MB binary, which takes a while to load,
-- Trunk doesn't know about Bevy's `asset` folder, so out of the box they won't load.
+- Trunk doesn't know about Bevy's `asset` folder, so any Bevy assets won't load out of the box.

 ## Time for a custom solution